-Several studies agreed that time could be significantly reduced at work when information systems are utilized.
+Several studies agreed that time could be significantly reduced at work when information systems are utilized (Donati et al., 2008).
 For example, the usage of HIS saves time in dealing with patients in hospitals.
 Besides that, HIS can improve the efficiency of running a hospital owing to the timely use of data.
 In Malaysia, the hospitals which have implemented the THIS agreed that the HIS is beneficial to reduce the user's time while dealing with patients.
-Subsequently, it would lead to an increase in the efficiency of the hospital's workflows.
-The patients' data can be quickly retrieved which provides important parameters for improving the quality of medical care (Biron et al., 2014).
+Subsequently, it would lead to an increase in the efficiency of the hospital's workflows (Hussain et al., 2018).
+The patients' data can be guickly retrieved which provides important parameters for improving the quality of medical care (Biron et al., 2014).
 The application of HIS creates a paperless office environment which means that less workspace is required.
 The hospital staff need not worry about misplaced paperwork because all the information is saved on the computer.
-Thus, the space that was previously used to store and file charts can be reclaimed.
-This has been proven by a qualitative study conducted by Ismail and Abdullah (2016), which highlighted that the use of a building space could be reduced by using HIS in hospitals.
+Thus, the space that was previously used to store and file charts can be reclaimed (Erstad, 2003).
+This has been proven by a qualitative study conducted by Ismail and Abdullah (2016), which highlighted that the use of a building space could be reduced by using the HIS in hospitals.